 No matter your opinion on the political level, the Clintons have undoubtedly employed careful strategies when planning their estate to protect their assets.
 By taking a similar approach, high net worth individuals can minimize the amount of estate taxes paid by heirs, which means more assets make it into the hands of family and loved ones after death.

-The Micklin Law Group, LLC is a New Jersey law firm specializing in family law and estates.
+The Micklin Law Group, LLC is a New Jersey law firm focusing on family law.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
-Brad has a special expertise in working with wills, trusts & estate planning.
+Brad has experience working with wills, trusts & estate planning.
 You can read more on this topic by visiting our estate planning blog.
 To set up a consultation, call 973-562-0100.